Mesothelioma / Asbestos by State / Texas

 Get Free Mesothelioma GuideAsbestos in Texas

-Asbestos is a natural mineral found underground in different parts of the world.
+Asbestos exposure can cause a range of serious health problems, including mesothelioma and asbestosis.
+Those exposed should seek legal representation from a qualified mesothelioma lawyer in Texas to explore their options for financial compensation for such corporate negligence.
+As many familiar with the mineral already know, Asbestos is a natural mineral found underground in different parts of the world.
 It was heavily mined, produced, and sold in the United States throughout the majority of the 20th century.

 In 1970, the United States Environmental Protection Agency (EPA) listed the mineral as a carcinogen after decades of research.
 Prolonged exposure can cause serious health problems, including mesothelioma and asbestosis.
+This article will detail the ins and outs of asbestos exposure in Texas and will provide important information for Texas residents who have been diagnosed with lung cancer or mesothelioma.
+It will also cover the state’s regulations and laws regarding asbestos and information on high-quality treatment options available in Texas.

 Is There Asbestos in Texas?

-High-risk Job Sites in the State
+High-risk Job Sites in Texas

 Texas job sites with known exposure include: